 current_site = get_current_site(request)

-subject = 'Activate Your MySite Account'
+subject = 'Activate your account'

-message = render_to_string('emails/account_activation_email.html', {
+message = render_to_string('account_activation_email.html', {

 'user': user,